What You Should Know about Whiplash and Its Lingering Effects

 As a result, muscles and ligaments that support the neck and spine can over-extend or tear, vertebrae can be knocked out of their normal position, the discs between vertebrae can bulge or rupture, and the spinal cord and nerve roots can become stretched, irritated or choked.

-Since injury occurs to soft tissue and cannot necessarily been seen on traditional X-rays, whiplash is usually diagnosed via specialized imaging tests such as CT scans or MRI.
+Since injury occurs to soft tissue and cannot necessarily be seen on traditional X-rays, whiplash is usually diagnosed via specialized imaging tests such as CT scans or MRI.

 Here’s a brief primer about what you should know about whiplash and its lingering effects: